 You call your therapist under the influence and disclose you’re driving your car.
 In this situation, you’re posing a risk to yourself and other.
 Your therapist would likely report you to law enforcement as you driving under the influence could easily result in someone getting harmed or killed.

 You disclose to your therapist that you drove under the influence the other night.
-Though this is a crime and someone could have easily gotten hurt or killed, your therapist would not report you and would maintain confidentiality.
+Though this is a crime and someone could have easily gotten hurt or killed, your therapist would likely not report you and would likely need to maintain confidentiality.

 You disclose to your therapist that you use cocaine everyday.
-A therapist would keep this confidential.
+A therapist would need to keep this confidential.

 You disclose to your therapist that you use drugs every night and cause you to pass out around 6 pm, and you are a single parent of a 3 y.o. boy.
-Your would likely be required to report this because you aren’t able to adequately supervise your son.
+This is a grey area as it could be seen as suspected child abuse in some or all states due to you not being able to adequately supervise your son.